-ECW strives to initiate its first emergency response programme within 12 weeks of a humanitarian appeal date.
-Figure 8 depicts the distribution of time taken between the issuance of a humanitarian appeal and the disbursement of funds to grantees for the years 2022 and 2023.
-The average time for FER funding to be disbursed increased from about 15 weeks in 2022 to 20 weeks in 2023.
+ECW strives to initiate its FER programme within 12 weeks of a humanitarian appeal date.
+Figure 8 depicts the distribution of time between the issuance of a humanitarian appeal and the disbursement of funds to grantees for the years 2022 and 2023.
+The average time for FER funding to be disbursed increased from about 14 weeks in 2022 to 20 weeks in 2023.
 Only 14% of FERs in 2023 were developed within the 12-week target, compared to 42% in 2022.

-Looking in more detail across the various stages of FER programme design, contracting, and distribution, the average time from humanitarian appeal to final proposal approval increased by 6 weeks compared to 2022, reaching an average of 12 weeks.
-Conversely, the period from the start of a programme to fund disbursement decreased by almost 2 weeks for FERs developed in 2023 compared to those developed in 2022, indicating a more streamlined and quicker process to disburse funding internally.
+Looking in more detail across the various stages of FER programme design, contracting, and distribution, the average time from humanitarian appeal to final approval of the proposal increased by 6 weeks in 2023 compared to 2022, reaching an average of 12 weeks.

 FIGURE 8.
-FERs timeline across its design stages
+FER timeline across its design stages, 2022 and 2023

-Several factors contributed to the extended processing times observed in 2023 FERs.
+Several factors contributed to the increased processing times observed in 2023 FERs.
 These include:

-- Responding to evolving crises: FERs are utilized in already protracted situations with limited local capacity and resources.
-Humanitarian appeals such as Humanitarian Response Plans are more planned compared to appeals that are a response to an acute disaster.
-This makes them less relevant to count against the timeliness of the disbursement indicator.
-FERs that respond to these economic or on-going crisis are much slower compared to FERs that respond to natural or climate-induced disasters such as earthquakes, floods, cyclones, or active violence/conflict.
-New crises can further strain existing structures, potentially impacting application quality and approval timelines. - Unfamiliarity with ECW procedures: Country teams unfamiliar with ECW's procedures and programme requirements may require extended periods to develop compliant applications. - Delays in emergency response decisions: In specific circumstances, coordination agencies may delay initiating FERs, opting to monitor unfolding situations before committing resources. - Contracting challenges: Delays in acquiring complete grantee information or expired Harmonized Approach to Cash Transfers (HACT) assessments can hinder the contracting stage.
+- Responding to evolving crises: FERs are utilized in already protracted situations in which local capacity and resources are limited.
+Humanitarian appeals such as Humanitarian Response Plans are more planned compared to appeals that are in response to an acute disaster.
+This makes FERs relevant to count against the timeliness of the disbursement indicator.
+FERs that respond to these economic or ongoing crises are much slower compared to FERs that respond to natural or climate-induced disasters such as earthquakes, floods, cyclones, or active violence/conflict.
+New crises can further strain existing structures, potentially impacting application quality and approval timelines. - Unfamiliarity with ECW procedures: Country teams unfamiliar with ECW's procedures and programme requirements may require extended periods to develop compliant applications. - Delays in emergency response decisions: In specific circumstances, coordination agencies may delay initiating FERs, opting to monitor unfolding situations before committing resources. - Contracting challenges: Delays in acquiring complete grantee information or expired Harmonized Approach to Cash Transfers (HACT) assessments can hinder agreements at the contracting stage.

-Ali, 18, in his classroom in Syria.
+Ali, 18, who has a visual impairment, in his classroom in Syria.
 Due to persistent conflict in Syria, bullying and lack of accommodations to support his learning, Ali found himself frequently in and out of school.
-Thanks to an ECW-supported Blind Care Association Centre, Ali and other children with vision impairments have discovered a supportive and accessible environment for learning.
+Thanks to assistance from the ECW-supported Blind Care Association Centre, Ali and other children with vision impairments have discovered a supportive and accessible environment for learning.

-MOVING AHEAD INTO 2024 AND BEYOND: A YEAR OF INNOVATION, EFFICIENCY, & ANTICIPATION
+MOVING AHEAD INTO 2024 AND BEYOND: A YEAR OF INNOVATION, EFFICIENCY, AND ANTICIPATION

-ECW's 2024 programme portfolio will strategically focus on maximizing its value addition to the EIEPC space by prioritizing investments in under-funded and under-developed matters.
+ECW's 2024 programme portfolio will strategically focus on maximizing its value addition to the EIEPC space by prioritizing investments in under-funded and under-developed activities.
 2024 marks a pivotal shift towards a more proactive, gender-equitable, and streamlined approach to humanitarian education crises.